-- Costs of special care units (such as intensive care or coronary care units) - your cost is the highest cost sharing you would pay at a network hospital.

-- Drugs and medications

-- Lab tests

-- X-rays and other radiology services

-- Necessary surgical and medical supplies

-- Use of appliances, such as wheelchairs

-- Operating and recovery room costs

-- Physical, occupational, and speech language therapy

-- Inpatient substance abuse services

-- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidneypancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+Services that are covered for you What you must pay when you get these services Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If Blue KC Essential (PPO) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion, in accordance with the Plan's travel and lodging policy.
+If Blue KC Simply Blue (PPO) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion, in accordance with the Plan's travel and lodging policy.
+To qualify for travel and lodging policy.
 To qualify for travel and lodging coverage, your home address on record with us must be 75 miles or more from the transplant facility.
-The total maximum pavable amount allowed for travel and lodging is \$5,000 per transplant episode of care.
+The total maximum payable amount allowed for travel and lodging is \$5,000 per transplant episode of care.
 Please contact Customer Service for additional information.

-- Blood including storage and administration.

-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first 3
+If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at a network hospital.